elugens/hello-javascript/docs/general-javascript-questions/js-classes/extend-native-built-in-classes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Symbol.species accessor property provides a way to define a constructor for derived objects when subclassing built-in classes, ensuring the new instances inherit from the correct prototype, and preserving intended behavior.</div><br />
+  <div><strong>Interview Response:</strong> The Symbol.species accessor property provides a way to define a constructor for derived objects when sub-classing built-in classes, ensuring the new instances inherit from the correct prototype, and preserving intended behavior.</div><br />
   <div><strong>Technical Response:</strong> The symbol Symbol.species specifies a function-valued property that the constructor function uses to create derived objects.
 Subclasses can override the default constructor for objects using the species accessor attribute.
 Symbol.species gets used when you may want to return Array objects in your derived array class.
 When utilizing methods that return the default constructor, such as map(), you want these methods to return a parent Array object rather than the extending object.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />